evolvingstuff/vdw2/content/posts/5-vitamin-d-questions-for-7-experts.md

 1. Should vitamin D levels ever be monitored, and people be given supplements if levels are low?

-&nbsp;&nbsp;&nbsp;&nbsp;If supplements are taken, what would be the ideal dose?
+> If supplements are taken, what would be the ideal dose?

 1. What are the research gaps and how can the vitamin D field move forward?